 The Secret History of the Pink Carnation by Lauren Willig

-This romance — often described as “historical chick lit” — features a story within a story.
-Modern day grad student Eloise Kelly is researching spies of the Napoleonic era and stumbles upon a great mystery and even greater love story.
-This novel is smart, romantic and laugh out loud funny.
+This romance — often described as “historical chick lit” — is a story within a story.
+Modern day grad student Eloise Kelly is researching spies of the Napoleonic era and stumbles upon the great mystery and even greater love story of the Pink Carnation, the elusive spy who helped save Britain from Napoleon.
+This novel is smart, romantic, and laugh-out-loud funny.

 Dark Lover by J.R.
 Ward

-This novel kicks off the dark and powerful black dagger brotherhood series about a family of vampires battling the evil “lessers.”
+This novel kicks off the Black Dagger Brotherhood series about a family of powerful vampires battling the evil “lessers.”
 In upstate New York.
 Naturally.
-In Dark Lover, Wrath must chose between the woman he loves and the woman he’s ordered to be with.
+In Dark Lover, Wrath — the leader of the six vampire brothers and the only purebred vampire left on earth — must chose between the woman he loves and the woman he’s ordered to be with, all while getting revenge on the slayers who killed his parents.

 Captured by Beverly Jenkins

-Hunky pirate rescues captive damsel on the high seas.
-But of course, a love story ensues — though not without complications.
-Clare Sullivan may have escaped slavery but her children haven’t, and it’s no happy ever after without them.
-Dominic and Clare risk their freedom to rescue her children in this sweeping love story.
+A hunky pirate rescues a captive damsel on the high seas?
+Yes, please.
+Of course, when he saves her life, a love story ensues — though not without complications.
+Clare Sullivan may have escaped slavery, but her children haven’t, and it’s no happy ever after without them.
+Dominic and Clare risk their freedom to rescue her children in this sweeping love story from one of the best romance writers of all time, Beverly Jenkins.

 At Any Price by Brenna Aubrey

-Mia Strong is a young med student with a passion for gaming, loads of debt and a determination to remain single.
-The obvious solution is to auction off her virginity (she’s 22.
-It’s time.)
+Mia Strong is a young med student with a passion for gaming, loads of debt, and a steadfast determination to remain single.
+The obvious solution is to auction off her virginity.
 Enter Adam Drake, the hot young CEO and founder of a gaming company.
 Their relationship should be quick and love shouldn’t be a factor — ha!
 This is an angsty, absorbing geek-romance set in stunning locales around the world.

 Pride And Prejudice by Jane Austen